trenchproject/trenchproject.github.io/_tools/microclim-Python.md

 ---
-title: microclimPythonApi - Python API toolkit for http://microclim.org
+title: microclimPythonApi - Phython API toolkit for microclim.org
-excerpt: Python API toolkit for http://microclim.org.
+excerpt: Phython API toolkit for accessing microclimate data
 ---
-microclim-api - Python API to interact with microclim.org via their REST APIs.
-It also simplifies the interaction with microcilm.org, and is geared towards Python developers.
+In addition to a web interface, we have developed a Python API to access the microclimate data employing REST APIs.
+This API toolkit implements all the APIs provided by microclim.org service.
+It is designed to be a convenience package shielding the user from the API internals.
+API usage is demonstrated [here](https://github.com/trenchproject/microclimRapi/blob/master/vignettes/microclim.ipynb).